The Abbot's Fish House, Meare

-The Abbot's Fish House in Meare, Somerset, England, was built in the 14th century and has been designated as a Grade I listed building and Scheduled Ancient Monument.
+The Abbot's Fish House in Meare, Somerset, England, was built in the 14th century and has been designated as a Grade I listed building and scheduled monument.
 It is the only surviving monastic fishery building in England.

 Fishing was an important source of food for the monks of Glastonbury Abbey.
 Fishing was carried out in artificial ponds, which were mentioned at Meare in the Domesday Book and from the River Brue and Meare Pool.
 The present rectangular stone building was constructed by the abbot between 1322 and 1335 for the storage and processing of the fish and as a residence for the chief fisherman.
 After the Dissolution of the Monasteries the building fell into disrepair and it was seriously damaged by fire in the 1880s.
 Some restoration has been undertaken during the 20th century, including the replacement of the roof in the 1920s.